West Slavic languages

 The West Slavic languages are a subdivision of the Slavic language group.
-They include Polish, Czech, Slovak, Kashubian, Upper Sorbian and Lower Sorbian.
+They include Polish, Czech, Slovak, Kashubian, Silesian, Upper Sorbian and Lower Sorbian.
 The languages have traditionally been spoken across a mostly continuous region encompassing the Czech Republic, Slovakia, Poland, the westernmost regions of Ukraine and Belarus, and a bit of eastern Lithuania.
 In addition, there are several language islands such as the Sorbian areas in Lusatia in Germany, and Slovak areas in Hungary and elsewhere.

 Classification

-West Slavic is usually divided into three subgroups—Czecho-Slovak, Lechitic and Sorbian—based on similarity and degree of mutual intelligibility.
+West Slavic is usually divided into three subgroups—Czech–Slovak, Lechitic and Sorbian—based on similarity and degree of mutual intelligibility.
 The groupings are as follows:

+The Max Planck Institute for Evolutionary Anthropology classifies the West Slavic languages within their Glottolog database as follows:

 Some linguists include Upper and Lower Sorbian in the Lechitic branch, but other linguists regard it as a separate branch.
-The reason for this is that 'the Sorbian dialects are extremely diverse, and there are virtually no linguistic features common to all Sorbian dialects which distinguish them as a group from the other Slavic languages' (Sussex & Cubberly 2006).
+The reason for this is that 'the Sorbian dialects are extremely diverse, and there are virtually no linguistic features common to all Sorbian dialects which distinguish them as a group from the other Slavic languages' (Sussex & Cubberley 2006).
 Czech and Slovak are more closely related to each other than to the other West Slavic languages, and also closer to each other than Polish and Sorbian are.
 Czecho-Slovak (Slovak in particular) shares certain features with other Slavic languages, such as Slovene and BCMS.